 Has Facebook copied Snapchat?

 Hayes continues to explain that for the last 10 years the Facebook interface has been very focused in the text element as well as the changing way that people create the content and share it.
-Hayes concludes to explain that Facebook is trying to upgrade the app to cater for this change in behavior.
+Hayes concludes by explaining that Facebook is trying to upgrade the app to cater for this change in behavior.

 Despite ‘borrowing’ Snapchat’s idea, Facebook still has a number of creases to iron out for a seamless feature across all their apps.
 At present, Facebook stories only allow users to respond to friend’s stories within the stories feature and not in Messenger, which also has its own stories feature called Messenger Day.